sdmp/sdmp.github.io/index.md

 messages must account for nodes being unpredictably offline.

-Since the SDMP is primarily between personal computers instead of dedicated network servers, this difficulty is the primary concern, and is addressed with the publishing/synchronization scheme described here.
+Since the SDMP is primarily between personal computers instead of dedicated network servers, this difficulty is a primary concern, and is addressed with the publishing/synchronization scheme described here.

 ### Node resource stack

-Each node maintains an ordered list of the *resource identifiers* of all resources it publishes, as well as all resources published by any connection.
+Each node maintains an ordered list of the [resource identifiers](#resource-identifier) of all resources it publishes, as well as all resources published by any connection.
 This list is the pairs of resource identifier and key fingerprint of the user who published the resource.

 This list, which is the *node resource stack*, is ordered by knowledge of the resource, instead of clock time of resource publication.
 For example, if a node receives knowledge of a published